kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		- Due to the way the code is written, there is a happens-before link between:
 			- x = 1 and y = 1
 			- r1 = y and r2 = x
-			- If T1 is the first to enter then synchronized block, then the execution is in the order, "happens-before link" between a synchronized write `y = 1` and a synchronized read `r1 = y`
+			- If T1 is the first to enter then synchronized block, then the execution is in the order, then there is a "happens-before link" before a synchronized write `y = 1` and a synchronized read `r1 = y`
 				- x = 1	("happens before link")
 				- y = 1
 				- r1 = y
 				- r2 = x	("happens before link")
 				- The value of r2 is 1 (a "happens before" link between x = 1 and r2 = x)
-			- If T2 is the first to enter the synchronized block, then the execution is in this order, then No "happens-before link" between r2 = x and x = 1
+			- If T2 is the first to enter the synchronized block, then the execution is in this order, then No "happens-before link" before `r2 = x` or `x = 1`
 				- r1 = y
 				- r2 = x or x = 1? ("happens before link")
 				- y = 1